bluesnowman/fphp-saber/README.md

 Most classes implement the boxing interface.
 Classes that implement this interface will have three method: `make`, `box`, and `unbox`.

 To "box" a PHP typed primitive or object, create an instance of the respective data type using the  class's `make` method.
-This method enforces type safety by converting the value to correct type.
+This method enforces the type by converting the value to the correct data type.
 If the value cannot be converted to the correct data type, an exception will be thrown.

 ````
 $object = Int32\Type::make(7);